micmejia/bible-dump/NKJV/Deuteronomy/Deut 9.md

 "Then the Lord said to me, 'Arise, go down quickly from here, for your people whom you brought out of Egypt have acted corruptly; they have quickly turned aside from the way which I commanded them; they have made themselves a molded image.'

 ###### 13
-"Furthermore the Lord spoke to me, saying, 'I have seen this people, and indeed they are a [^d]stiff-necked people.
+"Furthermore the Lord spoke to me, saying, 'I have seen this people, and indeed they are a stiff-necked people.

 ###### 14
 Let Me alone, that I may destroy them and blot out their name from under heaven; and I will make of you a nation mightier and greater than they.'